stnava/biomedicalDataOrganization/README.md

 Full raw processing output in NRG format.
 We usually focus on the "*wide.csv" representation of each modality.

+* csv files contain tabular summary data

+* png files are for reviewing image quality

+* nii.gz images (scalar, tensor or vector) are derived (raw) data that provides the potential for more detailed image review and additional processing.

+* trk are whole brain tractography data (large)

 ```bash
 processedCSVSRFIRST/PPMI/73716
 └── 20230105